f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Second DC](./assets/dc2_pool_result.png)

-Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second Data Center, click **Save and Exit** to save it.
+Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second Data Center, click **Save HTTP Load Balancer** to save it.

 Congrats!
 You've just completed the extended use-cases with two Data Centers exposed to the Internet and protected by Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.